Would you like to crochet this little cute cat in a Halloween hat? He is…

-Enlarge the loop and cut the yarn.
-Crochet the 2nd leg, but do not cut the yarn (Photo 7), start to join legs from this one.
+Enlarge the loop and break the yarn.
+Crochet the 2nd leg, but do not break the yarn this time.

-R1: 1 SC, CH 4, take the 1st leg, place enlarged loop back on a hook and tighten (Photo 8 and 9), insert the hook into the next st (Photo 10), yarn over, pull up a loop (3 loops on the hook, Photo 11), yarn over and pull the yarn through all loops on the hook, 17 SC around the 1st leg, 4 SC in the chain of 4ch’s, 18 SC around the 2nd leg, 4 SC in the chain of 4 ch’s (44, Photo 12 and 13), next stitch will be a new beginning of the following rounds.
+R1: 1 SC, CH 4 (= CH4-chain), take the 1st leg (Photo 8), place enlarged loop back on your hook and tighten (Photo 9), insert the hook into the next st (Photo 10), yarn over, pull up a loop (3 loops on the hook, Photo 11), yarn over and pull the yarn through all loops on the hook, then 17 SCc over the remaining sts on the 1st leg, 4 SC along the CH4-chain, 18 SC around the 2nd leg, 4 SC into the loops on the other side of the CH4-chain (44, Photo 12, 13).
+Next stitch will be a new beginning of the following rounds.

 R3: 5 SC, 1 INC, 43 SC (50)

-R4: 1 SC in all sts, connect yarn in pink color at the last step of the last sc (50)
+R4: 1 SC in all sts, change to pink yarn in the last step of the last sc (50)

 R5: 1 SC, 1 INC, 16 SC, 1 INC, 6 SC, 1 INC, 16 SC, 1 INC, 7 SC (54)